Wednesday, August 31, 2016

 Summary: Occurring as 2016’s second and last solar eclipse, the Sept.
 1, 2016, annular eclipse is primarily viewable over Central Africa and Madagascar.

-details of Sept.
-1, 2016, annular eclipse; numbers on blue lines indicate eclipse magnitudes, i.e., fractions of the sun's diameter occulted (Latin: occulto, "cover, hide") by the moon: Fred Espenak/NASA Goddard Space Flight Center (GSFC), Public Domain, via NASA Eclipse Web Site
+graphics and details of Thursday, Sep.
+1, 2016, annular eclipse; numbers on blue lines indicate eclipse magnitudes, i.e., fractions of the sun's diameter occulted (Latin: occulto, "cover, hide") by the moon: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment, Eclipse Predictions by Fred Espenak, NASA GSFC Emeritus," via NASA Eclipse Web Site

 The Sept.
 1, 2016, annular eclipse traces a path over the land masses of Central Africa and Madagascar and occurs as the second and last solar eclipse of 2016.